Which iPhone 13 Pro color is the best one? That's up to you!

 What's your iPhone 13 Pro color?

 The Graphite iPhone 13 Pro is probably the one to pick for most folks.
 Like Black and Space Gray iPhones before it, the Graphite iPhone 13 Pro is smooth and iconic.
 However, if you're looking for something brand new and different, nothing beats the Sierra Blue iPhone 13 Pro.
-It's nearly as dark as the graphite version, but this one is the head-turning model of the year.
+It's nearly as dark as the graphite version, but definitely different.

 Looking for something more ordinary?
-If the color isn't important to you or you dislike the Sierra Blue iPhone 13 Pro's newness, consider the Silver iPhone Pro or Gold iPhone Pro.
-Both finishes are gorgeous and ready for close-ups!
+If the color isn't important to you or dislike the Sierra Blue iPhone 13 Pro's newness, consider the Silver iPhone Pro, Gold iPhone Pro, or Alpine Green iPhone Pro.
+All three finishes are gorgeous and ready for close-ups!

 Whatever color you decide, happy shopping and enjoy your new iPhone!